Ozzie Albies Player Props: Braves vs. Cardinals

 - Albies reached base via a hit in 45 of 64 games last season (70.3%), including multiple hits in 21.9% of those games (14 of them).

-- He homered in 12.5% of his games last season (64 in all), leaving the ballpark in 3% of his trips to home plate.
+- He homered in 12.5% of his games last season (64 in all), leaving the ballpark in 3% of his chances at the plate.

-- Albies picked up an RBI in 32.8% of his 64 games last season, with more than one RBI in 14.1% of those contests (nine).
-He drove in three or more runs in three games.
+- In 32.8% of his 64 games a year ago, Albies picked up an RBI (21 times).
+He also had nine games with multiple RBIs (14.1%), and three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.